geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-12/meeting-transcript.md

 And yeah, that's how it is.

 ##### **Geohot** [[00:41:07](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=2467)]
-I'm looking at your change here to Llama.
+I'm looking at your change here to LLaMA.
 I mean, I don't like that assign change.

 ##### **Hooved** [[00:41:12](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=2472)]